Loughborough: Modern history

 The Hazel Road and Fairmeadows Way estates to the west of Shelthorpe and the south of the university date from the 1970s.
 They stretch from Holywell Drive to Hazel Road.
 Rainbows Hospice, a children's hospice, and the secondary Woodbrook Vale School are on the edge of the suburb.
 They were followed by the Haddon Way estates to the south of the estates, and then by Grange Park, just south of Shelthorpe and north-west of the hamlet of Woodthorpe, whose construction began in 2006 after completion of Terry Yardley Way to One Ash Roundabout, the last phase of Loughborough's A6004 ring road.

 A planning application to build 30 new homes by William Davis Homes came under criticism in 2018 from residents saying that they had been promised public amenities like shops and a place of worship, but were living on "a construction site"; the site was originally intended to have shops, a church, community centre and health centre built on it.
 Despite the criticism, Charnwood Borough Council approved the plans.
-Most of the housing schemes in the area have been completed; however, one further development of 33 homes, called Willowbrook, has commenced, and plans for another of 120 homes to the east of Woodthorpe have been registered.

-Persimmon Homes and William Davis Homes unveiled plans in 2013 for 3,200 new houses on Garendon Park as the West of Loughborough Sustainable Urban Extension.
-These were approved in 2018.
-A new roundabout is under construction on the A512; this will connect the new development to the north with a new Science and Enterprise Park to the south.
-The A512 is being widened between junction 23 of the M1 and Snells Nook Lane.
 After hosting two successful vegan markets in 2022, Charnwood Borough Council initiated three vegan markets to be held in Market Place in March, May, and October 2023.

+Demography

+At the 2021 census, Loughborough's urban area had a population of 64,884.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as: